Hackerfox8100/HTB-Writups/Lab Notes/Red Panda.md

 			* If it does, it is marked true
 			* This is bad input sanitization!
 Let's see if this can be used later
 		* The `getArtist` function returns the Artist name from the tag in the metadata of the image
-		* The `addViewTo` function is void, so it does not return a value
+		* The `addViewTo` function is void, so it does not return a value, buts builds a file
 		* The `main` function does the following:
 			* creates a new `.log` file in `/opt/panda_search/redpanda.log`
 				* looks like this: ![](Red%20Panda-paste-8.png)